Q&A on Glaucoma and Eye Pressure

 If an unwanted systemic side effect does occur, then another medication may need to be substituted.
 Dr. Slonim

 Have a question about glaucoma?
 You may send your question to us, by filling out the form below.
-The most interesting and educational questions will be answered by an eye doctor and published on this website.
+The most interesting and educational questions will be answered by an eye doctor for publication on this website.
 Thank you!

 [Page updated July 2010]